Young-ook/terraform-aws-spinnaker/examples/spinnaker-managed-ecs/README.md

 terraform apply -var-file=default.tfvars
 ```

 After then you will see the created ECS cluster.
-And you can see the EC2 autoscaling group(s) if you selected the EC2 for node groups.
+For more information about enable ECS account in Spinnaker using halyard, please visit the [Enable AWS ECS account in spinnaker](https://github.com/Young-ook/terraform-aws-spinnaker/blob/main/README.md#enable-aws-ecs-account-in-spinnaker).